 The Scottish capital is a surprisingly easy 4.5-hour train ride from London.
 This cosmopolitan cultural hotspot hosts a jam-packed yearly programme of festivals and events, including the infamous Fringe Festival in August, which sees millions of visitors and performers descend on the city.
 Edinburgh may be smaller in size than London – it’s easy to walk everywhere – but has an international feel that is popular with many expats.
 The tech industry is booming in Edinburgh and the employment market, in general, is healthy.

 Work/life balance in the UK varies between employers.
-Traditionally, hard work and long hours were common but recently there has been a move towards striking a better work/life balance.
+Traditionally, long hours were common, but recently there has been a move towards striking a better work/life balance.

-Standard office hours are 9am-5pm, with a compulsory 30-minute lunch break.
+Standard office hours are 9am-5pm, with a compulsory 30-minute lunch break, though most companies expect you to take hour-long lunches.
 Many occupations work shifts and longer hours.
 Some companies are adopting flexible working hours, which are great if you need to work around childcare.

 The working week in the UK is technically limited to 48 hours per week, although it is possible to opt out of this limit.
 This should only be done with your written consent – but does allow you to earn more money if you are happy to work longer hours.

-Most workers are legally entitled to 28 days’ paid holiday per year.
-This may or may not include around eight annual bank holidays (or public holidays).
+Most workers are legally entitled to 28 days of paid holiday per year.
+This includes the eight annual public holidays.

-In the recent ‘Brexit’ referendum, UK residents voted to leave the European Union.
-The details and implications of Britain’s exit from the EU are as yet unknown.
-It is reasonable to expect that the UK economy may suffer and that there may be immigration and visa changes, although these are most likely to affect nationals from EU countries.
-It may become harder to travel around the rest of the EU from the UK.
+It is reasonable to expect the UK economy will suffer and there may be immigration and visa changes, although these are most likely to affect nationals from EU countries.
+It may however become harder to travel around the rest of the EU from the UK.